logaretm/vee-validate/docs/content/guide/global-validators.md

 ## Configuring Global Validators

-Sometimes you rules require more information to work properly, for example if we want to define a `minLength` rule it won't be very useful to hard code the character limit, instead it should receive it per field.
+Sometimes your rules require more information to work properly, for example, if we want to define a `minLength` rule it won't be very useful to hard code the character limit, instead, it should receive it per field.

 VeeValidate passes rules arguments or (configuration) as the second argument to the validator function which is often an array containing the arguments in the same order they were passed in.
 Here is an example defining a `minLength` rule: